GewoonMaarten/infompr-project/README.md

 * [Comments](https://drive.google.com/drive/folders/150sL4SNi5zFK8nmllv5prWbn0LyvLzvo?usp=sharing)

 ## Config file structure
 The config file is used to store the paths to the datasets.
+It needs to be called `config.json` and needs to be stored in the root of the project.
-It has the following structure:
+It needs to have the following structure:
 ```json
 {
   "public_dataset":